rieckpil/progmot/content/post/one-year-course-release.md

 This helped me gather my thoughts and think about the benefits and the USP (unique selling proposition) of the course ahead.
 Figuring out a minimal sales pitch also gave clarity on what to focus when I planned the course lessons.

-I didn't have the already mentioned checkout process in place at this point.
-It was the bare minimum and a static site on my blog advertising my current idea.
+The landing page at this time was the bare minimum (no checkout) and a static site on my blog advertising my current idea.
 I put a newsletter signup form on this early version of the landing page to capture potential customers.

-This pre-landing page also acts as a basic market research opportunity.
+This pre-landing page also acted as a basic market research opportunity.
 I used it to validate that the course idea arouses interest.
 Just because I thought the course topic was valuable doesn't imply there's someone out there willing to pay for it.

 For the [landing page](https://rieckpil.de/testing-spring-boot-applications-masterclass/) I used Thrive Architect, a visual drag-and-drop page editor that is part of the [Thrive Suite*](https://rieckpil.de/a/thrive-themes).
 I picked one of their ready-to-use landing page templates to get started quickly.